projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

     * If this condition is met, split the field by ';' and assign the new list to **values**.
 This split will parse the LanguageWorkedWith column.
         * Iterate through values with the loop variable **value**.
         * if value is not already a key in category_data, make it a key and assign it to the integer 0.
-        * If value is already a key, increment it's value by 1.
+        * If value is already a key, increment its value by 1.
 * Else, check if the column index is not 0, 4, 6, 7, or 10 (without the ';' character).
     * If this condition is met, if field is not already a key in category_data, make it a key and assign it to the integer 0.
-    * If field is already a key, increment it's value by 1.
+    * If field is already a key, increment its value by 1.

 * After all the iterations complete, return frequency_data.